gohugoio/hugo/content/en/installation/bsd.md

 ### DragonFly BSD

 [DragonFly BSD] includes Hugo in its package repository.
-This will install the extended edition of Hugo:
+To install the extended edition of Hugo:

 ```sh
 sudo pkg install gohugo